Guest blogger: Elisabeth Gondwe – President Oral History Queensland.

 By developing an Oral History compass as a story telling tool, concept artist Greg Manning identified 16 points on the compass based on the themes and questions Sir Joseph Banks was asked, subsequent to his voyage with James Cook on the Endeavour in 1770.
 (Public Records Office London.
 Home Office 107/1 “A Second Report form the Committee of Enquiry into Transportation”.
 10 May 1785.)
 Image – Banks compass courtesy of Greg Manning 2019.

 The words Greg symbolically placed on the compass points above were designed to activate discussion about local place names within the Logan landscape and explore their relationships.

 Did you know Mt Cotton was named for Sir Sydney Cotton, a convict supervisor at Moreton Bay?
 Previously, Sir Sydney was knighted for his actions in the 1857 uprising in India, writing an account of his experience in ‘Nine years on the North West Frontier of India‘.

 Logan City is bisected by a road bearing the name of Sir Patrick Lindesay, Acting Governor of NSW.
 He later left NSW to lead British military excursions and incursions around Karnataka and Tamil Nadu.

 Patrick Logan died with the knowledge that his detachment, the 57th Regiment left Moreton Bay for India.
 The Regiment was remembered for the recapture of Mangaluru, after a local freedom movement claimed a brief victory against British occupation.

-The other tour will take delegates to Djarranggaree on Minjerribah / North Stradbroke Island and includes sightseeing and a presentation talk at the North Stradbroke Island Museum.
+A second tour took delegates to Djarranggaree on Minjerribah / North Stradbroke Island and included sightseeing and a presentation talk at the North Stradbroke Island Museum.